Print this page

 2. Procedure.
 A request for a restraining order to prevent the return of a spouse to reside in the marital residence shall be by separate motion not combined with other requests for restraining orders.
 The motion shall be filed in accordance with the procedure in division (B)(2) of this rule.
 A proposed judgment entry shall be submitted with the motion.

 3. Content of Motion and Affidavit.
-A motion seeking an ex parte temporary restraining order to prevent a spouse from returning to the marital residence shall state with specificity the reasons for the motion and shall be supported by an affidavit of the movant which states all of the following:
+A motion seeking an ex parte temporary restraining order to prevent a spouse from returning to the marital residence to reside shall state with specificity the reasons for the motion and shall be supported by an affidavit of the movant which states all of the following:

 a.
 The date on which the absent spouse left the marital residence;